riccardogiorato/pocketbotanist/docs/README.md

 I then used the resulting code from the merge of both script in [this jupyter notebook](https://github.com/Giorat/pocketbotanist/blob/master/python/testing-TensorFlow.ipynb).

 **!!
-WARNING !!** This notebook is of 85 MB because it contains all the results from the models with the mismatched images of the flowers, used to get the results for the next section.
+WARNING !!** This notebook has a size of 85 MB because it contains all the results from the models with the mismatched images of the flowers, used to get the results for the next section.

 <div class="pagebreak"> </div>